 This is a "rubbering action game", a 2D platformer where you control a girl equipped with an elastic rope with a fishing hook at the end.
 You can do many things with the rope: the infamous "Tarzan swing" across a pit is just one of them.
 For example, you can swing from directly under a platform onto it (called the "swing-climbing" technique), and you can swing to a platform very far away.

 Kawase-san, for some reason, has to navigate her way through a difficult course.
-Fish (and other seafood) are in her way.
+Fish and other seafood are in her way.
 The objective is to make her way to one of the doors in each field.
-Sometimes there are more than one door in a field, and they lead to different fields.
-There are around 50 fields in total.
+Sometimes there is more than one door in a field, and they lead to different fields.
+There are around fifty fields in total.

-There is a "save replay" feature, which saves your play in an entire field so that you can watch it later.
-(Yes, I do enjoy watching good plays for this game.)
-There is no usual "save game", but there is a practice mode, which allows you to practice in any field you have reached.
+There is a replay feature, so you can review or share your attempts.
+There is no usual save game option, but there is a practice mode, which allows you to practice in any field you have reached.
 The best time for each field is also saved.
-There are no continues; instead, you get all 9 lives at the start.
+There are no continues; instead, you get all nine lives at the start.

-The graphics are much improved over the SFC parent, and in general pretty good, though you can easily find other PS games with better graphics.
-You see fish walking on two legs, and there are various daily living items, such as stationary and road signs, in the background.
+The graphics are much improved over the SFC parent and generally quite good, though you can easily find other PS games with better graphics.
 There are some stylish advertisement intermissions (starred by Kawase-san).
 The simple BGM is pretty good too (though again, you can easily find games with better music).